 What do our results imply about the future of MPA science?
 Our simulation model is by no means exhaustive (for example it ignores features such as species interactions, habitat effects, and climate feedback), but captures many of the core factors theorized to affect MPA performance.
 While attributes such as MPA size and fishing pressure are important factors in determining the effects of protection, local fleet dynamics and the movement rates of adult fish can dramatically affect the outcomes of protected areas as well (Fig.).
 The effects of MPAs can be highly context dependent, requiring - we would argue - a bio-economic model of at minimum the complexity presented here to help communities design and set expectations of MPAs at the tactical level.
 While users may not be able to parameterize every aspect of a model such as that presented here, working with stakeholders to visualize the implications of, for example, different fleet responses to MPA implementation is a critical step in MPA design.

 Once simulation models have been used to help design an MPA, how can users evaluate whether it is achieving their objectives?
 Response ratios are commonly used as evidence for conservation outcomes of MPAs; (5) and (59) present meta-analyses of hundreds of such studies.
 These results often find massively higher densities and biomass inside MPAs than outside (5).
-But as suggested in (42), (49), (51) and further demonstrated here, without careful attention to the design of control sites (accounting for example for the displacement of fishing effort by MPAs), response ratios may be highly unreliable estimators of regional MPA effects.
+But as suggested in (42), (49), (51) and further demonstrated here, without careful attention to the design of control sites (e.g. accounting for the displacement of fishing effort by MPAs), response ratios may be highly unreliable estimators of regional MPA effects.
 When MPAs affect nearby control sites used in response ratios through biological spillover or concentration of fishing effort, it is entirely possible to for MPA to produce massive response ratios while simultaneously having minimal effects on the entire population partially protected by the MPAs.
 As (51) suggests, there are many potential alternatives for estimating the effects of MPAs that better account for the challenges of causal inference (though that may be more data-intensive).
 We applied one such approach here (a difference-in-difference estimator), and yet were still unable to reach robust conclusions as to the effect of MPAs on the biomass density of targeted finfish in the Channel Islands, due to the likely small size of the true effect relative to the strength and variability of environmental drivers.